npulidog/awareness-training.owasp/README.md

 # Awareness Training: OWASP Top 10

 ## Objective
 The goal of this training is to empower Nuvei developers to identify, understand, and mitigate the most critical vulnerabilities in software development, as outlined by the OWASP Top 10.
-The training uses a fun and engaging narrative format, paired with interactive examples and practical exercises, to ensure maximum retention and applicability.
+The training is delivered through an interactive **e-learning platform**, providing flexibility for participants to complete the modules at their own pace.

 ## Target Audience
 - **Role:** Software developers, architects, and engineers at Nuvei.